What is it?

 Contrary to long-held beliefs, wetlands provide many services.
 For example, they:

-Therefore, since 2017, all field work likely to affect these environments must be approved by your municipality, your regional county municipality (RCM) or the Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
+Therefore, since 2017, all field work likely to affect these environments must be approved by your municipality, your regional county municipality (RCM) or the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP).
 In the agricultural environment, this includes drainage work, field expansion and the construction of a livestock building or a passageway, among others.

 Before starting field work, An Act respecting the conservation of wetlands and bodies of water requires that you characterize your wetland.
 This implies that our team: